MaliniSintre/VBA-challenge/README.md

-#Module 2 Challenge - Submitting the following;
+#Module 2 VBA Challenge - Submitting the following;

 1. Screenshots of the results (2018, 2019 and 2020)